Course overview of Harmful Sexual Behaviours

 Aims of Harmful Sexual Behaviours course

-- Have a better understanding of what is healthy, and what is harmful sexual behaviour
+- What is healthy and what is harmful sexual behaviour?

-- Learn some of the reasons children and young people display sexualised behaviour
+- Why do children and young people display sexualised behaviour?

-- Identify the impacts that harmful sexual behaviour can have on a young person
+- The impacts that harmful sexual behaviour can have on a young person.

-- Know what intervention could help a child or young person
+- How to help a child or young person displaying these behaviours.

 What audience is this online course suitable for?

-This Harmful Sexual Behaviours course is for anyone who works with children and young people in children services.
+This Harmful Sexual Behaviours course is anyone who work with children and young people and want to understand, identify, and appropriately respond to harmful sexual behaviours to ensure safety and wellbeing for all.